Difference between Manual VS Automated Backtesting: Which one is Right for you.

 Once your strategy is coded in the software, it becomes rigid unless you edit the program.
 This limits your ability to make real-time adjustments during the backtest.

-However you can cater this problem,
+However you can cater to this problem,

 you can run multiple backtests with different versions of your strategy to explore various possibilities and identify which scenarios would benefit from more flexible decision-making.